-I am a Practice Lead, Machine Learning at Google, and my continuing academic work is at UCL where I serve as an Hon.
-Associate Professor in Computer Science.
+I am the Data/AI Technology Practice Lead at Google (UK&I), AI Principle Ethics Fellow at Google, and conduct work on the Interplanetary Overlay Network (ION) with Google Cloud project with Google and NASA Jet Propulsion Laboratory.
+My continuing academic work is at UCL where I serve as an Honorary Associate Professor of Computer Science.

-My career includes 15 years working in many fields of engineering, including smart cities, ML, emerging technology, and computing applied to medicine / neuroimaging (cancer diagnosis).
+My career includes 15 years working in many fields of engineering, including smart cities, ML, emerging technology, and computing applied to medicine / neuroimaging (cancer diagnosis) and operations research.

-My previous experiences includes Founders4Schools/Workfinder, London Government, European Commission, ARUP, IBM, Oracle, University Labs (UCL, MIT, Lancaster, USP), Smar, Bank of Brazil.
+My previous experiences includes senior appointments such as Director of Product Management at Oracle, Head of Data Science at Founders4Schools/Workfinder, Senior Project Manager at London Government, TfL and other work experiences at European Commission, ARUP, IBM, University Labs (UCL, MIT, Lancaster, USP), Smar, Bank of Brazil.

-I’ve received numerous awards, grants and recognitions from MIT, Intel, Google, IBM, ACM, Heidelberg Laureate Forum Foundation, Microsoft Research, Siemens, IET, WES, EPSRC, McKinsey & Co, among many others for my contributions to industry and international science.
+I’ve received numerous awards, grants and recognitions from MIT, Intel, Google, IBM, ACM, IET, Heidelberg Laureate Forum Foundation, Microsoft Research, Siemens, EPSRC, McKinsey & Co, among many others for my contributions to industry and international science.

-I have been a committee member of the Grace Hopper Conference since 2014, and I am an elected member of the Technical and Professional Networks Communities Committee of the Institution of Engineering and Technology (IET).
+I am a member of the InterPlanetary Networking Special Interest Group of the Internet Society, and have been a committee member of the Grace Hopper Conference since 2014.
+I am an elected member of the Technical and Professional Networks Communities Committee of the Institution of Engineering and Technology (IET).
 I am also a judge and/or reviewer of the Association for Computing Machinery (ACM) Global Research Competition, Royal Academy of Engineering (RAEng) Impact Grants Project Applications awards; and of the Institute of Electrical and Electronics Engineers (IEEE) and Springer journals.
 I also chair the Tech London Advocates Smart Cities, and the R&D category of the IET Innovation Awards.

 Since 2006, I have been actively promoting engineering and technology for people of all kinds, bringing the joy of computer programming and engineering to women, minorities and young people.
 I am a member of the “Our Ingenious World“, in 2012 I founded the UCL Student Society of Women Engineers, and co-founded the Anita Borg Institute for Women in Technology branch in London – ABI.London, and the Tech-heroines.org initiative.
 I am a frequent speaker at schools and online learning contents catered for young students (e.g. Big Engineering Work Experience Week).